-6.5 Changes to economic data collections will generally have to be achieved within existing budgets, timetables and programs.
-Getting all users and producers of statistics to agree to implement harmonised concepts, definitions and design standards is a complex task.
-Business units and agencies responsible for particular statistical outputs will have to be persuaded to adopt integration as an objective for any statistical developments being undertaken.
-All these changes will have to be fitted into existing development timetables without disrupting the publication timetable or the continuity of time series for existing outputs.
-Every statistical output will have users with particular needs that need to be taken into account.

-6.6 Most statistical agencies have limited resources, so attempts to make changes to the entire economic statistics system in one project is unlikely to be practical.
-A more realistic approach would be a well-planned set of gradual changes that are implemented effectively over a longer timetable.

-6.7 National accounts provide the coordinating framework for integrating economic statistics to ensure conceptual consistency as well as numerical consistency.
+- 6.5 Changes to economic data collections will generally have to be achieved within existing budgets, timetables and programmes.
+Getting all users and producers of statistics to agree to implement harmonized concepts, definitions and design standards is a complex task.
+Business units and agencies responsible for particular statistical outputs will have to be persuaded to adopt integration as an objective for any statistical developments undertaken.
+All of the changes will have to be fitted into existing development timetables without disrupting the publication timetable or the continuity of time series for existing outputs.
+Every statistical output will have users with particular needs that need to be taken into account. - 6.6 Most statistical agencies have limited resources, so attempts to make changes to the entire economic statistics system in one project is unlikely to be practical.
+A more realistic approach would be a well-planned set of gradual changes that are implemented effectively over a longer timetable. - 6.7 National accounts provide the coordinating framework for integrating economic statistics to ensure conceptual as well as numerical consistency.
 Integrated accounts present a unified picture of all of the aspects of the economy that are measured in the separate accounts.
-They have shared conventions, definitions, and values.
-They allow measures in one account to be directly compared to the same or other measures in other accounts.

-6.8 The development of new integrated accounts or the continued improvement or integration of existing accounts should be undertaken through the adoption of concepts, definitions, and methods recommended by international standards.
-These standards supported by handbook and guidelines serve to harmonize economic accounts across countries, facilitating international comparisons.

-6.9 In this Chapter, it will be demonstrated how the System of National Accounts, 2008 (2008 SNA) as international statistical standard is applied as the overall integration framework for economic statistics.
-Being an accounting system for economic statistics, its integration function is based the institutional sector accounts, the Input-Output accounts (I-O accounts) and other extensions such as the industry accounts, labor accounts and satellite accounts.
-This Chapter will also point to other reference standards on economic statistics of specific segments and aspects of the economy.
-The selected country examples illustrate the range and variety in national practices of the various aspects of implementation of integration of economic statistics.
+They have shared conventions, definitions and values, and they allow measures in one account to be directly compared to the same or other measures in other accounts. - 6.8 The development of new integrated accounts or the continued improvement or integration of existing accounts should be undertaken through the adoption of concepts, definitions and methods recommended by international standards.
+Those standards, supported by handbooks and guidelines, serve to harmonize economic accounts across countries, facilitating international comparisons. - 6.9 The present chapter will demonstrate how the 2008 SNA, an international statistical standard, is applied as the overall integration framework for economic statistics.
+Being an accounting system for economic statistics, the integration function of the 2008 SNA is based on institutional sector accounts, input-output accounts and other extensions such as industry accounts, labour accounts and satellite accounts.
+The present chapter will also point to other reference standards on economic statistics, along with illustrative case studies of those frameworks for the integration of statistics of specific segments and aspects of the economy.
+The selected country examples illustrate the range and variety of national practices in implementing the integration of economic statistics.